Skip to main content

 Verify installation

-Regardless of the installation choice you made, you should be able to run this command and get this output.
+Regardless of the installation choice you made, you should be able to run this command and get a similar output

 remotive --version